 Artz has been with REI for seven years, most recently as chief operating officer and before that as chief financial officer.
 Artz and his team recently reported 2018 as its strongest year on record, with earnings of $2.78 billion and year-over-year revenue growth since 2003.

 He is also the vice chairman of the board of the Outdoor Industry Association and sits on the board of the Mountains to Sound Greenway Trust in Washington.
 He is also an advisor to Earth Lab, part of the University of Washington’s College of the Environment.
 Previously, Artz was CFO at Urban Outfitters and spent 17 years at VF Corporation.

-REI is a retail giant in the outdoor industry: It’s opening new locations across the country, growing its member base of more than 18 million, reinvesting more than 70 percent of profits in the outdoor community and sustainability, and crossing the $100 million mark in philanthropic giving this year.
+REI is a retail giant in the outdoor industry: it’s opening new locations across the country, growing its member base of more than 18 million, reinvesting more than 70 percent of profits in the outdoor community and sustainability, and crossing the $100 million mark in philanthropic giving this year.

-“Our purpose at REI—our reason for being—is to awaken a lifelong love for the outdoors, for all,” Artz says.
+“Our purpose at REI—our reason for being—is to awaken a lifelong love for the outdoors, for all,” Artz said.
 “Because if we can’t help people to be connected with nature, how can we expect them to care for the long-term health of the planet?”